How to Advertise on Philadelphia Radio

 Intro: The “3-Rs” of Advertising

-The bottom line: It is difficult for anyone in Delaware Valley Area to purchase a product or service from a local business owner if they aren’t aware of it.
+The bottom line: It is difficult for anyone in the Delaware Valley area to purchase a product or service from a local business owner if they aren’t aware it exists.

 The first “R” is Reach.
 According to a study by Nielsen, after the actual content of the commercial message itself, reach is the most potent advertising element that can drive sales.
 Reach is more important than brand, recency, or even context.
 Philadelphia radio provides local business owners with the biggest reach among consumers.

 Every week, 3,692,723 adult consumers tune to their favorite Philadelphia radio stations.
 This is significantly more than those who watched local TV, read a newspaper, logged-in to social media, or used a streaming audio site.